• Bookies

 Personal Worst Bad Beat

 Beginning on Dec.
 28, those clients can then select their personal worst bad beat of the month through the "Settled Bets Page" on the PointsBet app/website.
 Eligible clients take a screenshot of the bet details with the receipt number showing, and email it to [email protected], the release said.
-Within 24 hours of receiving an email, the Karma Kommittee will refund clients with a Personal Good Karma Refund of up to $100 in free bets.
+Within 24 hours of receiving an email, the Karma Kommittee will refund clients with a Personal Good Karma Refund of up to $100 in Bonus bets.

 “PointsBet's mission has and always will be to provide our clients with the ultimate sports betting experience, and part of that is to continuously practice what we preach in terms of being the true bettor-friendly sportsbook,” Johnny Aitken, chief executive officer of PointsBet USA, said in the news release.
 “We are excited to take the next step in that mission today in unveiling Personal Good Karma Refunds.